datstartup/ubuntuopenbox/lessons/course.md

 $sh ./FoxitReader_version_Setup.run
 ```

-Why I tell you to use Foxit while there is some others in the repository?
-I want to show you a lot of abnormal way to install app.
+Why do I tell you to use Foxit while there are some others in the repository?
+I want to show you a lot of abnormal ways to install apps.

-These day I use Zathura because its flexibility color scheme (chose your own color scheme to view file) and the shortcut key.
+These days I use Zathura because of its flexibility in color scheme (choose your own color scheme to view files) and the shortcut key.
 You will have to research a bit to know how to config it the way you like.

 ## Section 9 – Customize The Look